seidels/TiDeTree-Tutorial/README.md

 <figure>
     <a id="fig:partitions"></a>
     <img style="width:100%;" src="figures/dat-in-beauti.png">
-    <figcaption>Figure 4: Importing the alignments into BEAUTI. </figcaption>
+    <figcaption>Figure 4: Importing the alignments into BEAUti. </figcaption>
 </figure>

 > Double click on one of the alignments to display its contents ([Figure 5](#fig:alignment-beauti)).